TylerColaizzi/bhs-ap-cs-html-site/README.md

 # bhs-ap-cs-html-site
-This is what I made following instructions for html in AP Computer Science Principles class
+This is what I made following instructions for html in AP Computer Science Principles class.